 Roasted Lemon Cucumber Chutney has a delicious smoky flavor and a tangy and hot taste that’s out of this world!
 Another one of my mom’s great chutney recipes, this one is easy to make.
 Serve it with roti or rice.
 In Andhra Pradesh, India, lemon cucumber chutneys (dosakaya pachadi) are often served with a mixed- […]

 Onion-Tomato Chutney is a delicious South Indian tomato chutney recipe is very easy to make.
 You can serve this chutney with idlis, dosas, and vadas.
 It’s also great as a dip for pakodas, chips, and french fries, and as a spread for sandwiches.
-Servings: 8 Cooking Time: 10 minutes Ingredients 2 cups onions, chopped 1 cup […]
+For a creamy texture and a different taste, add 2-3 teaspoons of roasted […]

 Onion Chutney is a quick and easy condiment to serve with dosa, idli, and vada.
 With a spicy and sweet-sour taste, it adds a punch to bland but healthy foods like idli.
 Servings:4-6 Cooking Time: 10 minutes Ingredients 1 large onion 3-5 red chillies (adjust to taste) 2 tbsp chana dal (split bengal gram/yellow lentil) 1/4 […]

 Moong Dal Chutney (Pesara Pachadi) is a popular chutney in Andhra Pradesh, India.
 Made with soaked mung beans, this is a healthy accompaniment for rice.
 Except for the soaking time required, this chutney can be prepared in minutes.
 Servings: 6 Cooking Time: 5 minutes Ingredients 1 cup moong dal (split mung bean, pesara pappu, siru […]